Zeiss Sonnar 50mm F/2 - regular Versions and Specs

 This is the third and last Contaflex TLR Sonnar 5cm F/2 version.
 The body is the same as the first and second version [v3b ZJ CF c3].
 The big difference is the name ring of this lens.
 It uses the same flat name ring as the collapsible Contax Sonnar 5cm F/2 lenses f.e. the [v3b ZJ CR cc].
 Through the use of this flat name ring the filter rim is deeper.
 This change was probably made to cut costs by reusing the same parts for Contax and Contaflex lenses.

-Although there is detailed data of CZJ lens production runs it is difficult to find reliable data of how many Contaflex Sonnar lenses were build in there.
+Although there is detailed data of CZJ lens production runs it is difficult to find reliable data of how many Contaflex Sonnar lenses were build back then.
 By estimation about 1000 copies were manufactured.
 Lenses show up 1 - 3 times a year.

 [v3b ZJ CR ac] 1939 Carl Zeiss Jena Contax aluminum collapsible flat head F/22